Skip to content

 How wrong was I?

 There have been clients to meet, both in their places of work, and at coffee shops.
-There have been business breakfasts, and the potential for business lunches, though I’ve not quite made it to one yet, for a variety of reasons (theme appearing here, don’t you think – food – it’s been such a hardship!)big stack of bacon in a floury bread roll
+There have been business breakfasts, and the potential for business lunches, though I’ve not quite made it to one yet, for a variety of reasons (theme appearing here, don’t you think – food – it’s been such a hardship!)

 And there have been various marketing events.
 I’ve been to a number of business shows and other exhibitions, talking to people about becoming my customers.
 Some people I’ve met at more than one event are becoming friends, even without also becoming customers.
 And there are customers who are definitely becoming friends, too.